Steven-Grevera/ENC4265/Safe_Mode_Guide_Usability_Test_Results.md

 ## What did they struggle to do?

+User was able to complete the task outlined in the guide, however they were confused on how to turn off safe mode.
+Taking this feedback to mean that the guide should be updated to reflect the fact the user desired that information.
+Providing that information in a simple step would likely be the best course of action.

 ## What seemed well-explained?

+User was able to complete the task outlined within the guide in under a minute without any intervention.
+Therefore, all seemed well explained.

 ## What recommendations do you have for yourself moving forward?: